Tank Exhaust and Pollution Control System Inspection

 Confined Spaces in Elevated Environments

 Without knowing the nature and quantity of contaminants, safety was of utmost concern.
-The systems were elevated, containing long stretches of ductwork, some measuring up to 300 feet in length.
+The pollution control systems were elevated, containing long stretches of ductwork, some measuring up to 300 feet in length.
 In similar inspections, at least two employees with masks, safety leashes and safety suits would cut several access openings at short distances into the long stretches of ductwork along the way, each time risking the release of unknown contaminants into the surrounding area.
 To collect material samples, they would reach in with a small plastic paint scraper and manually place the materials into a glass jar.
 The process was time consuming, carried safety risk and required significant resources.

 Visual Inspection and Data Collection

-Seeking a safer, more efficient inspection method, the company chose the Guardian® S multi-purpose mobile inspection robot to perform an in-depth visual inspection and to collect the material samples required to plan for remediation.
+Seeking a safer, more efficient inspection method, the company chose the Guardian® S multi-purpose mobile inspection robot to perform an in-depth visual inspection and to collect the material pollution samples required to plan for remediation.

 Low Risk, High Reward